Updated: May 10

 These 2 signs of Fertility Awareness alone are the most accurate signals available to tell you where you are in your cycle - way better and cheaper than any test, app, or device.
 Take the guesswork out of the game and let your body show you what's up.

 Check out Stijn's whole article.
 It's jam packed with visuals and details about how MTT training works.
-He also gives a great explanation for how this training applies to people taking different types of hormonal birth control.
+He also gives a great explanation for how this training applies to women taking different types of hormonal birth control.

 Using my follicular phase to buff up!
 Also, can you see what's on my shirt?